 If relaxing or walking in beautiful surroundings isn’t enough, there is plenty to do in this part of the world for everyone.

 Everybody in town heads to the markets on Sunday.
-Locals shop for fruit and veg and stop to chat with friends, tourists browse the craft stalls, listed to travelling musicians and enjoy the stunning setting.
+Locals shop for fruit and veg and stop to chat with friends.
+Tourists browse the craft stalls, listed to travelling musicians and enjoy the stunning setting.
 Children play, climb trees and get their faces painted.
-You cannot miss Port’s Sunday Markets.
+You cannot miss Port Douglas Sunday Markets.

 Boat Trips To The Reef

 A day on the reef is an amazing experience for everyone, all ages, all abilities.

 It’s the biggest reef in the world, it’s on everyone’s bucket list and there is a fleet of boats based in Port just waiting to take you there.
 If you’re a snorkeller or a scuba diver, maybe even if you hate the water, you’ll find the boat for you.
 You can check out Great Barrier Reef tours available from Port Douglas here.

 Read more in our post on Snorkelling on The Great Barrier Reef.

 The Wildlife Habitat in Port Douglas is where you can hand feed a kangaroo, stoke a koala or keep your distance from some impressive reptiles.

 If crocodiles are your thing and the 2 at the Habitat aren’t enough, try a river cruise on the Lady Douglas or head south for Hartley’s Crocodile Adventures.
 Maybe even head out to spot a croc of your own, there are plenty about if you know where to look.